vega/vega-lite/CONTRIBUTING.md

 pushd site && bundle install && popd
 ```

-### Use  Visual Studio Code Remote - Containers for development

-We support development of Vega Lite in VS Code Remote containers.
-The project contains a ".devcontainer/" folder including a Dockerfile which installs all the
-needed development tools inside a Docker container.
+## Develop inside a Container

-See [here](https://code.visualstudio.com/docs/remote/containers) for information on its requirements for different operation systems. (basically a working Docker instalation)

-Once you have the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed,
-opening the vega-lite source folder, will propose you to re-open it in a container, which you should confirm.
+We support (optional) development of Vega-Lite in [VSCode Remote containers](https://code.visualstudio.com/docs/remote/containers).
+Once you have the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed, opening the Vega-Lite source folder, will propose you to re-open it in a container.
+Once the image is built, you can tun the development commands inside the container.

-This will restart VSCode, build the image (could take a while the first time) and then your are inside the container.
-So any terminal shell, is for example, inside the container.

-The code is mounted into the container as well automatically.

-If you start the site (with `yarn site`) VS code detects the opening of a port and proposes you to open a browser window to view it.

 ## Directory Structure